bentley-14/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

 All start with character t in column’s name replaced by Time

 7. **From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**\
-final (180 rows, 88 columns) is created by sumarizing tidy taking the means of each variable for each activity and each subjectid, after grouped by subject and activityid.
+final (180 rows, 88 columns) is created by summarizing tidy taking the means of each variable for each activity and each subjectid, after grouped by subject and activityid.\
 Exports final into finaldata.txt file.